Bundesdruckerei-GmbH/perma-id/README.md

 ## Purpose
 The purpose of this repository is to provide a permanent secure URL following the w3id.org approach, just for BDr provided data.

+## Description
+Base for dezentralized document and schema validation is the oppurtunity to retrieve schema definitions using a static resource location.
+This resource can get used by the publisher as well any other organizations which are developing implementations based on these schemas.

+Following these dezentralized manner, Bundesdruckerei is providing schemas which are fulfilling the validation needs for data Bundesdruckerei is the best organization to provide.
+For example Bundesdruckerei is publishing the german identity card, thats why the Bundesdruckerei can provide Schema definition for validation of the identity card numbers.

 ## Example
 ### JSON-LD
 ````json